lsv62/Git/source/Git Basics.rst

 .. glossary::

     ``checkout <tagname>``
-         view the versions of files a tag is pointing t
+         view the versions of files a tag is pointing to